The first beingness word I looked into was generosity. I was still a beginner at distinguishing.

 Courage, undoubtedly.
 Trust, for sure.
 And surrender to what might happen as a result.

 What might we gain, if we were to have the courage, trust and surrender required to expose ourselves as we truly are, inside and out, private and public, to all who would ask?

 Does any of us have what it takes to live like that?

 Great article, isn’t it?
 You see that being authentic is arguably the highest level anyone can aspire for.

 None of the gurus, none of the teachers, none of the healers I know are 100% authentic.
 The average is 9%.
 Osho was 30%.
 Christie Marie Sheldon: 5%.
 Buddha was 100%.
-Werner Erhard, age 78, now: 70% authentic.
+Werner Erhard 70% authentic.
 When he was doing est: he was 30% authentic.
-People’s vibration and their authenticity is closely tied, but they are not the same number, they are not cause and effect.
+People’s vibration and their authenticity is closely tied, but they are not the same number, but they are cause and effect.

-I have “attained” 80% authenticity.
-There are still skeletons in my closet.
-I am working on burying them, stop doing what I am doing that I would not want my mother to know, would not want the government to know, would not want you to know.
+I have “attained” 90% authenticity.
+There are still some skeletons in my closet.
+I am actively working on burying them, stop doing what I would not want my mother to know, would not want the government to know, would not want YOU to know.

 The saying goes: the rich man cannot get through the eye of the needle… If you ever wondered why, it is not because his money… but because of his inauthenticity.
 There is too much hidden in the unsaid…

 Find out the truth about yourself… it is more than you actually know.
 It is incredibly freeing… if I may say so myself.